Potsdam Summer School 2020: moved to 2021

 What do we expect from Geo.X?

-Prof. Dr. Verena Blechinger-Talcott, Director of the Center of Area Studies at FU Berlin
+Prof. Dr. Verena Blechinger-Talcott, Vice President of Freie Universität Berlin

 "The Freie Universität chooses Geo.X as a platform that enhances the existing potential of the region in geosciences by coordination and therefor represents the ideal complement to activities of the Freie Universität with special regard to the strategy for excellence, and also beyond."